-When it comes to your special day, we understand that it can be difficult to ask your bridesmaids to pay or pitch in on some things.
+When it comes to your special day know what bridesmaids should pay for or shouldn’t pay for is key.
+We understand that it can be difficult to ask your bridesmaids to pay or pitch in on some things.
 It can be especially uncomfortable when their expectations of what they should pay for don’t line up with yours.
 They already do so much in order to support you already, so what else can you expect them to do?

 The most important step during this time is to make sure that you are being honest with your bridesmaids about what you anticipate costs being as well as what all you expect of them, whether it is bustling your dress during your wedding or handling the planning and coordinating of your bridal shower.